danielsaidi/VandelayQr/README.md

 ## Example Project

-Before you can run the example app, you have to install `Carthage` and run `carthage update --platform iOS`.
-This will setup all dependencies and prepare the app.
-You can then open the project and run the app.

-For QR codes, you can use the built-in `QrCodeGenerator` to generate a scannable QR code for any url you have exported data to, e.g. by using the [Vandelay](vandelay) example project.
-You can then run the example project from your phone and scan that code to import data into the app.
+The main [Vandelay](vandelay) repository contains an example app, that shows you how to use the QR code support.

 ## Versioning